shubhg17/color-switcher/README.md

 3.Click any color button to change the background color.

---
+---
 ## 📌 Notes

--This project is a hands-on exercise for learning DOM manipulation.
+- This project is a hands-on exercise for learning DOM manipulation.

--Can be extended by adding more colors or custom animations for button clicks.
+- Can be extended by adding more colors or custom animations for button clicks.

 ---
 ## 👨‍💻 Author